cornish/HPASubC/README.md

 - protein_url: the HPA url for the ensg_id
 - image_url: the HPA url the image was downloaded from

 **tissue**: A valid tissue type recognized by the HPA website.
 A list of known tissue types are given in Appendix A (for normals) and Appendix B (for cancers) of this file.
 If there are spaces in the tissue name, enclose the whole name in double quotes, for example: "Heart muscle".
-Capitalization is not necessary.

 **output_dir**: A folder to contain the downloaded JPEG images.
 It will be created if it does not exist.

+**hpa_version**: Either 18 or 19, defaults to 19.

 **workers**: The number of threads to use for downloading images.
 Optional.
 Defaults to 3.
 For large downloads, 50 might be more appropriate.
 Please avoid using an excessive number of workers (100 or more).